top of page

 How to Teach It:

-1. Use “Wait” at thresholds (e.g., before crossing a door or road).
+1. Use “Wait” at important thresholds (e.g., before crossing a door or road).

 2. Hold your hand up like a stop signal and say “Wait.”